 Industrial Skills Instructors

-Mark Bosworth brings more than 25 years’ experience in machining and tool and die making to Selsius™ training programs.
+Mark Bosworth brings more than 25 years of experience in machining and tool and die making to Selsius™ training programs.
 That experience includes hands-on involvement in the workforce and more than 15 years in industrial consulting and instructing.

 After a decade of instructing and serving as the Precision Machining Technology department head at Ranken Technical College, Bosworth decided to bring his expertise to the Southwestern Illinois College Industrial Technology Center.

-His expertise includes non-traditional machine processes, machine and tool design, and advanced CNC machining and programming.
+His expertise includes non-traditional machine processes, machine and tool design plus advanced CNC machining and programming.
 He also has experience with milling machines, grinders, lathes and drill presses.

 Bosworth is certified in Master Cam and Vericut Software and by the National Institute for Metalworking Skills (NIMS).
-He holds a bachelors’ degree in management from National-Louis University and an associate degree in machining from Ranken Technical College.
+He holds a bachelor's degree in management from National-Louis University and an associate's degree in machining from Ranken Technical College.

 He apprenticed with the Machinist Union and worked in machining and tool and die making positions with the Marsh Company, Peerless Premier Appliance Company, McDonnell Douglas Corporation, Empire Comfort Systems, and H&R Tool and Machine.